 VWF testing must be performed in a laboratory and is often sent to a reference laboratory.
 It requires specialized equipment and interpretation.

 It is possible, but many women who experience heavy bleeding during menstruation do not have VWD.

 Yes.
 Some people experience no or few symptoms, even though they have quantitative or qualitative VWF deficiencies.

 Yes, there is treatment that can be given intermittently, primarily before procedures that may trigger bleeding.
-There is a medication called desmopressin (DDAVP) that promotes the release of VWF in some people with VWD; there are also VWF/FVIII concentrate replacement therapies; and there are other non-VWF related measures that can be taken to control bleeding.
+There is a medication called desmopressin (DDAVP) that promotes the release of VWF in some people with VWD.
+In addition, recombinant von Willebrand factor was approved by the US Food and Drug Administration (FDA) in December 2015.
+There are also VWF/FVIII concentrate replacement therapies when the recombinant is ineffective or contraindicated and there are other non-VWF related measures that can be taken to control bleeding.